acenet-arc/cloud_from_a_to_z/_episodes/create-a-web-server.md

 To create your own web pages you may edit the file `/var/www/html/index.html` which is the default web page shown above.
 You can use HTML, CSS, and more to create web pages (see [w3schools](https://www.w3schools.com/) for tutorials and references for creating web pages with these technologies).

+> ## Static web pages
+> At this point you have all the server setup required to create [**static websites**](../reference#static-website).
+By static website I mean that the contents of the site are display as they are stored on the server.
+Every visitor of the site sees the same site.
+For example, this workshop site was generated using a static website generator called [**jekyll**](https://jekyllrb.com/) which is integrated with [github](../reference#github) (a version control web tool).
+That isn't to say a static website can't have dynamic components.
+A static website can have features which change based on actions, such as menus which are animated or expandable challenge boxes as shown below.
+What they can't do is display information which is specific to a person visiting the site, such as shopping carts or account information.
+Some of the major benefits of static websites is simplicity of setup and maintenance, improved security, and improved performance.
+If you don't require the functionality of a dynamic site I would highly recommend investigating some of the various static site generators out there.
+For a good list see: [www.staticgen.com](https://www.staticgen.com/)
+{: .callout}

 > ## Creating your first web page
 >
 > Try modifying or replacing the `/var/www/html/index.html` file and see the changes in your browser.